EVERY ENTRANT HAS A CHANCE OF WINNING £500

 This award recognises excellence in production of audio podcasts.
 Successful entries not only demonstrate the highest standards of communication and production, but also the use of engaging conversation, sound production techniques to reach, inform and engage with the audience.
 Efforts to ensure inclusion and representation are also encouraged to be outlined within the entry form.

-Running time of between five and 20 minutes
+Running time of between 10 and 20 minutes

-This award recognises excellence in production of social media video.
-The entry should be a single bespoke, captioned report only for any social media platform that engages and informs the audience.
+This award recognises excellence in production of social media video across all platforms.
+The entry can range from vertical video on social media to bespoke video content for social media (YouTube shorts, TikTok, Snapchat, Instagram, Facebook, X) that engages and informs the audience, with clear examples of creative storytelling practices and techniques.
 A URL link to the content and a short supporting note should summarise the content and responses inspired by the video.
-Efforts to ensure inclusion and representation are also encouraged to be outlined within the entry form.
+Efforts to ensure inclusion and representation are also encouraged to be outlined within the entry form

 Complete programme or inserts, material not exceeding a running time of 30 minutes.